 The BMCS organises many regular activities throughout the year which are not listed on this page.
 See our Bushwalking, Bushcare, Plant Study Group, Wild TING and Plant Nursery webpages for details about these other regular activities.
-Also see our new Community Noticeboard.

 The Wildlife Rescue Makers Muster is a community event organised by the Woolly Wildlife Warriors.

 Meet Blue Mountains wildlife rescuers/carers; learn to make what carers need now and for disaster stockpile; share yarn to make wildlife rescue resources.

 The Society will have nest boxes available (suitable for Eastern Rozellas)

 On Winter Magic weekend artists, musicians, dancers, drummers, choirs and community take over the town with the main street of Katoomba closed to motor traffic and open to pedestrian traffic.

 The streets are lined with market stalls, available spaces are converted to music and performance stages, and everybody who attends is encouraged to dress in costume.

 Can you help out at the Society's stall at Winter Magic?

 We'll have a petition to sign, lots of information to share and Alan Page's Blue Mountains Nature book for kids to buy - at a special Winter Magic price.